mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ##### 2. Mantid unresponsive

 It has been assumed that when Mantid is unresponsive it will be manually terminated by the user.
-In windows for example they might use task manager.
+In Windows for example they might use task manager.
 This cannot be detected from within Mantid so it has been decided to implement an external launcher which can check how Mantid exits and if necessary call the crash reporting.
 This may lead to some false positives as users terminate Mantid unnecessarily but this level of noise in the reporting has been deemed acceptable.

 ##### 3. Crash to desktop